stephengladney/gladknee/README.md

 ### **ordinal(n: number): string**

-Returns the numeric ordinal name of a provided number
+Returns a string of the provided number with the ordinal suffix added
 <br><br>
 Example: